tungatarovM/project-lvl1-s336/README.md

   make install - to install all the dependencies

   make lint - to start the linter

+# Usage
+  Brain-games - to start greeting function

+  brain-even - to start brain-even

+  brain-calc - to start brain-calc

+  brain-gcd - to start brain-gcd

 # Asciinema recs:
   1st checkpoint: https://asciinema.org/a/Tq8mKAUBmoAPJPLshiY4nTVqX